beerts/beerts/README.md

-🇧🇷: I’m from Brazil.
+##:brazil: I’m from Brazil.

-💻: I’m currently learning everything. 🐍
+##💻: I’m currently learning everything. 🐍

-:outbox_tray: 2023 Goals: create a new project and find a new job.
+##:outbox_tray: 2023 Goals: create a new project and find a new job.